Skip to main content Skip to footer

 <format for positive number>;<format for negative number>;<format for zero>;<format for text>

-Import Dates Stored as Texts to a Date Format
+Import Dates Stored as Text

 [